ava-labs/avalanchego/vms/platformvm/docs/block_formation_logic.md

 ## Blueberry block formation logic

-Blueberry modifies the flow above just to avoid issuing advance time transactions, which are replaced by a block timestamp duly set.
-This requirement bring us to occasionally be allowed to issue empty standard blocks just to set the new chain time.
+The activation of the Blueberry fork only makes minor changes to the way the P-chain selects transactions to be included in next block, such as block timestamp calculation.
+In this brief document we detail the process and the changes.

 We carry out operations in the following order: